surveyjs/survey-library/docs/design-survey-create-a-quiz.md

 ---
 title: Create a Quiz | SurveyJS Form Libraries
-description: Learn how to build your own interactive timed quizes and tests with SurveyJS.
+description: Learn how to build your own interactive timed quizzes and tests with SurveyJS.
 A step-by-step tutorial plus access to the full demo source code.
 ---
 # Create a Quiz